February 8. Kazinform's timeline of major events

 EVENTS

-2005 - The first International Court of Arbitration is established in the Republic of Kazakhstan and governed by its laws «On the court of arbitration» and «On international commercial arbitration».
+2005 - The first International Court of Arbitration is opened in Kazakhstan governed by the laws of the Republic of Kazakhstan «On the court of arbitration» and «On international commercial arbitration».

 2007 – A documentary about living legend and great Kazakh singer Bibigul Tulegenova is released as part of the ‘Golden Names of Kazakhstan’ series.

-2010 – A commemorative silver coin of the National Bank of the Republic of Kazakhstan ‘Chingizkhan’ is named the Best Historical Coin at the World Money Fair in Berlin.

-2012 – The Berlin Eurasian Club dialogue platform is unveiled in Berlin.
+2012 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev participates in the opening of the Berlin Eurasian Club dialogue platform in Berlin.
 It is established to discuss a wide range of socio-political issues between Kazakhstan and Germany and with the European Union.

-2012 - The first meeting of the Conference on Interaction and Confidence-Building Measures (CICA) comes to an end in Almaty city.
+2012 - The first meeting of the Conference on Interaction and Confidence-Building Measures wraps up in Almaty city.
 The event brings together representatives of foreign and defense ministries of 15 countries.

-2015 - Kazakhstani veteran speed skater Vladimir Kostin sets a new world record in +35 age group by clocking the distance of 3,000 meters in 3:57.49 at the World Championships in Calgary, Canada.
+2015 - Kazakhstani veteran speed skater Vladimir Kostin sets a new world record in +35 age group by clocking the distance of 3,000 meters within 3:57.49 at the World Championships in Calgary, Canada.

-2016 - The Business Council of the Republic of Kazakhstan and the Islamic Republic of Iran convenes in the Iranian capital of Tehran.
+2016 - The Business Council of the Republic of Kazakhstan and the Islamic Republic of Iran convenes in Tehran.

 2017 - Kazakhstani female boxers debut at the Golden Girl boxing tournament in Borås, Sweden.
-They clinch 3 gold, 2 silver and 6 bronze medals at the event which brings together 254 athletes from 22 countries.
+They haul 3 gold, 2 silver and 6 bronze medals at the even which brings together 254 athletes from 22 countries.

-2017 – The Closing Ceremony of the 28th World Winter University 2017 takes place in Almaty city.
-Kazakhstan is ranked 2nd in the overall medal tally with 11 gold, 6 silver and 17 bronze medals.
+2017 – The Closing Ceremony of the 28th World Winter University 2017 is held in Almaty city.
+Team Kazakhstan stands 2nd in the overall medal tally with 11 gold, 6 silver and 17 bronze medals.